abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/README.md

 ## Project Structure:

-Hydrograph-Versus-Seatek-Sensors-Project/ ├── data/ │ ├── Hydrograph_Seatek_Data.xlsx │ ├── Data_Summary.csv ├── scripts/ │ ├── visualizer.py │ ├── main.py ├── output/ │ ├── charts/ ├── docs/ │ ├── README.md
+Hydrograph-Versus-Seatek-Sensors-Project/

+   ├── data/ │
+       ├── Hydrograph_Seatek_Data.xlsx │
+          ├── Data_Summary.csv
+             ├── scripts/ │
+                ├── visualizer.py │
+                   ├── main.py
+                      ├── output/ │
+                         ├── docs/ │
+                            ├── README.md

 ## Data:

-The raw data is stored in the `data` folder.
+The data is stored in the `data` folder.
 The `Data_Summary.csv` file provides a summary of the data, including the river mile, number of sensors, and start and end years.

 ## Scripts: